Isatou Touray: 2016 presidential election

 Touray announced that she would run as an Independent candidate in the 2016 presidential election on 2 September 2016.
 She became the first woman to run for President of the Gambia.
 During her announcement ceremony she said that, if elected, she would only serve a five-year term.
 Amie Bojang Sissoho chaired the meeting, and among the speakers were her husband and Fatoumata Tambajang.
 Her candidacy was supported by the Vanguard Africa Foundation.
 Touray said that, if elected, she would "restore the sovereignty of the people, end impunity and decentralise authority and power."

 Opposition parties decided to form an electoral coalition to support one candidate in the election against Yahya Jammeh.
 Touray was initially part of the group that formed Coalition 2016, but was absent in their meeting on 30 October 2016 when delegates chose Adama Barrow as the candidate.
 However, on 4 November she announced her support for Barrow and withdrew from the race.
 Barrow subsequently won the 1 December election.

 Ministerial career

 Touray was appointed as Minister of Trade, Regional Integration and Employment in the Cabinet of Adama Barrow on 1 February 2017.
 In a July 2018 reshuffle, Touray was appointed as Minister of Health and Social Welfare.
+Her tenure as Vice President concluded on 4 May 2022, after which she became the interim Executive Director of global advocacy organization Uniting to Combat Neglected Tropical Diseases.

 Personal life

 She is married to Dr Alhaji Malang Touray, a physician.
 They have four children and three grandchildren.
+Because of her advocacy, Dr. Touray has had difficulties throughout her career, such as arrests and bogus allegations. she has, however, persistent in her support of women's rights and social transformation in The Gambia.